coderharsh2004/Coherent_Assignment/README.md

 This project builds a Stock Sentiment Analyzer that:

-* Scrapes stock-related news from multiple sources
+* Scrapes stock-related news from multiple sources using APIs and **BeautifulSoup for web scraping**
 * Cleans and preprocesses textual data
 * Constructs a structured and labeled dataset
 * Trains a transformer-based NLP model